Design Thinking for Inbound Marketers

 There are so many digital marketing tools and platforms being continuously launched that it isn’t possible to keep tabs on all of them.
 Instead, start with understanding your customer’s journey as they search for solutions that your company offers.
 Content marketing is a well-known trend that we have been exploring.
 Marcus Sheridan is definitely the pioneer we seek to emulate with his book, They Ask You Answer (TAYA!)
 We can extract a principle by exploring new channels where customers are asking questions such as LinkedIn, Twitter, Reddit, Medium, Slack communities, and Quora.

 The key here is empirical creativity.
 Play, experiment, tinker, measure.
-Quora didn’t really get my attention as a marketing tool until an answer I wrote on based on a funny conversation with my son went sort-of viral: Terminal Velocity of a Tyrannosaurus Rex It’s always fun to troll paleontologists (out of jealousy... it was my childhood dream job), but it doesn’t exactly have marketing value.
+Quora didn’t really get my attention as a marketing tool until I wrote an answer based on a funny conversation with my son went sort-of viral: Terminal Velocity of a Tyrannosaurus Rex.
+The comments are hilarious, especially the indignant defenders of dinosaurs and nerds challenging my calculations.
+It’s always fun to troll paleontologists (out of jealousy... it was my childhood dream job), but it doesn’t exactly have marketing value.

 There isn’t any way of predicting which answer will spike in advance, but you can improve the odds by writing a lot of answers to topics where you have expertise and try to recognize patterns.
 At the time of this writing, I have answered 37 targeted questions with varied results.
 Here are a few emergent best practices for Quora that we are building out:

 The first two sentences are key